 What is Sinusitis or Rhinosinusitis?

-Put simply; sinusitis is inflammation of the lining of the sinuses.
+Put simply; it is inflammation of the lining of the sinuses.
 The sinuses are hollow, air-filled spaces in the facial bones around the nasal cavity, which warm and filter the air before it’s breathed into the lungs.
 Sinusitis is more properly called rhinosinusitis—“rhino” meaning “nose”—since the tissue lining both the sinuses and the nasal passages is usually involved.
-Rhinosinusitis can be caused by bacterial or viral infection, or may be the result of allergies.
-Hay fever is a common form of allergic rhinosinusitis.
+It can be caused by bacterial or viral infection, or may be the result of allergies.
+Hay fever is a common form.

 What’s the Difference Between Sinusitis/Rhinosinusitis and a Cold?

-If your sinusitis or rhinosinusitis is due to allergies, and allergist can help determine exactly what you’re allergic to and determine the most appropriate treatment for your individual needs.
+If it is due to allergies, and allergist can help determine exactly what you’re allergic to and determine the most appropriate treatment for your individual needs.